 KENNESAW, Ga.
-(Apr 16, 2020) — The Office of Undergraduate Research at Kennesaw State University is hosting the 2020 Symposium of Student Scholars today, a daylong university-wide conference where undergraduate and graduate researchers present their projects.
-The event, held virtually via Microsoft Teams, features over 160 presentations taking place between 9:30 a.m. to 4:30 p.m.
-Students are assigned unique access codes and timeslots for their virtual presentations.
-Anyone, ranging from the KSU community to the general public, can join a presentation by clicking on the access link located in the program found on the symposium website.
+(Apr 16, 2020) — The Office of Undergraduate Research at Kennesaw State University hosted the 2020 Symposium of Student Scholars on April 16, a daylong university-wide conference where undergraduate and graduate researchers presented their projects.
+The event, held virtually via Microsoft Teams, featured over 160 presentations taking place between 9:30 a.m. to 4:30 p.m.
+Students were assigned unique access codes and timeslots for their virtual presentations.
+Anyone, ranging from the KSU community to the general public, could join a presentation by clicking on the access link located in the program.

-This live blog, updated throughout today, takes a look inside the conference as KSU presenters and attendees experience the first virtual edition of the Symposium of Student Scholars in its 24-year history.
+This live blog, updated throughout the day, took a look inside the conference as KSU presenters and attendees experienced the first virtual edition of the Symposium of Student Scholars in its 24-year history.
 Prizes were awarded for the top presentations by undergraduate and graduate researchers, including the inaugural Outstanding Undergraduate Research Mentor Award.

 – Geena Lawrence and Landon Mion

 Adeyemi Fagbemi, a senior computer engineering major from Nigeria is presenting his research for the first time, on expanding Li-Fi system distance and highlighting security issues within the system.
 Li-Fi, created in 2011, is a method of data transfer using light sources which has 1000 more times the bandwidth than typical Wi-Fi.

 Fagbemi hopes this research will act as a starting point to increase the distance of Li-Fi transmission.
 “This research experience has allowed me to gain new skills, explore my interests and further pursue a career in software engineering,” said Fagbemi.